Robert Lowry Patten Award

 All review copies received by our office are automatically placed in the running for the Dietz or Patten awards.
 There is no special application or submission process, other than to see that the journal has received your book or books to process for our omnibus reviews.

-for her contribution to British literary studies of the Restoration and Eighteenth Century
+for her contribution to British literary studies of the Restoration, Eighteenth Century, and Nineteenth Century

 Grammars of Approach: Landscape, Narrative, and the Linguistic Picturesque